ibm-cloud-docs/account/bp_account.md

 ### Multiple resource groups in my account
 {: #multi-rgs}

 Some of the users in my account are the administrators for a service, `Service A`, across my entire account, and they need access to all instances of that service and to create instances.
 These users don’t need access to other resources in the account.
-I crete an access group and assign an administrator role on Service A at the account level, plus a viewer role for all resource groups in the account.
+I create an access group and assign an administrator role on Service A at the account level, plus a viewer role for all resource groups in the account.

 ### A user requiring access to a specific resource
 {: #user-specific-resource}